 What to look for: Body Image & Eating

-Learn about the thoughts, feelings and behaviours associated with body image and eating concerns.
+Learn about the thoughts, feelings and behaviours linked to body image and eating concerns.

-The symptoms here are ones that show up early on, other symptoms may develop later.
+These symptoms show up early on.
+Other symptoms may develop later.
 Everyone experiences body image and eating concerns differently and not everyone will have all the symptoms.

-- Constantly think about what you will eat (or not eat)
+- Think constantly about what you will eat (or not eat)

-- Constantly think about when you will exercise
+- Think constantly about when you will exercise

 - Believe that if you lose weight or look different you will be happier